Drill down to the Waterfall page from the Waterfall summary page.

 - Timeline – A graphical representation of the metrics collected for object downloads from the start of page navigation through page complete.

 If screen captures are available for the test execution, a thumbnail of the first screenshot captured is displayed above the waterfall.
 Click the thumbnail to view a larger image in a popup window.

-To get more information from the screen captures, click View screen capture to display the Screen Capture page in a new browser tab.
-(You must enable popups for portal.dynatrace.com to allow the Screen Capture page to open.)
-For details, see Viewing screen captures.
+To get more information from the screen captures, click View screen capture to display the Screen capture page.

 The View screen capture button only appears if screen captures are available.